St Kilda Penguins – Best Viewing Tips, Pier Access & Travel Guide (2025)

 The new St.Kilda Pier in Melbourne

-The new St Kilda Pier is left and the old right - removal of the old pier by mid-2025.
+The new St Kilda Pier early morning - removal of the old pier by mid-2025.

 A zoom photo of the head of a fairy penguin.